Substra/substrafl/benchmark/camelyon/README.md

 - n_local_steps with the --n-local-steps arg
 - n_rounds with the --n-rounds arg
-- sub_sampling with the --n-rounds arg
+- sub_sampling with the --sub-sampling arg
+- batch size with the --batch-size arg
+- number of workers with the --num-workers arg

 for example the following command will run the benchmark with 4 local steps, 2 rounds on half of the dataset.